 - Following at least some of your regular calendar at set times (synchronous learning).
-This will help provide structure to an evolving situation - Consider pre-recorded lectures or online lessons (asynchronous learning) to provide students with a more flexible way to learn.
-This may also make it easier for you to focus on other activities, such as course management and could be the source of continued learning in the event of a technology failure
+This will help provide structure to an evolving situation. - Consider pre-recorded lectures or online lessons (asynchronous learning) to provide students with a more flexible way to learn.
+This may also make it easier for you to focus on other activities, such as course management and could be the source of continued learning in the event of a technology failure. - For instructional effectiveness, closely coordinate theory, soft skills, and safety (online) with hands-on (in person labs).

-- For instructional effectiveness, closely coordinate classroom lectures (online soft skills) with hands-on (in person lab skills). - Assess whether more traditional tools are as effective now as in past years.
+Assess whether more traditional tools - such as printed materials - are as effective now as in past years.
 With digital tools, you can usually track engagement, giving you added insights while you are distanced from your students.